 I can definitely see why.
 After hiking them I learned that they are gorgeous in their own way and have returned to Acatenango over 10 times because it is lovely.
 But there is so much more to see and do!

 So let me tell you a little about places that I have been to that are my favorite and not a lot of foreigners seem to know of and can provide an amazing experience.
 I’m usually not a fan of lists because they can be quite generic but I guarantee that you haven’t heard of at least most of these.

 5 Unusual Places for Those Looking for Adventure Travel in Guatemala

 1. Caxlampon Cave – When you say Guatemala and caves chances are you will be thinking about Lanquin.
 It is a beautiful cave that loads of people visit.
 The area where tours happen is dry and some parts even have built in light and paths.
-No forget all about that, in fact start thinking of a cave that it 100% the oposite.
+No, forget all about that, in fact, start thinking of a cave that it 100% the opposite.

 Being on the dark for so long, wet, going through exciting parts and through some extremely scary parts of the cave will make you go through all sorts of emotions.
 I’m sure all adventurers will love it.

 2. Tacana Volcano – This might be the one that some of you probably heard of.
 It is known for being the second highest in Guatemala.
 The place is gorgeous with small prairies and stunning views of the surrounding mountains and volcanoes.
 The camping area is a place called laguna seca (dry lagoon) surrounded by walls of rock, but if you go around them you get amazing views of Mexico.
 Along the way, you also see tons of huge and stunning rock formations.